A strait-laced lieutenant

 A hopeless love

-Quinn has never met a man quite like Perry.
-Stern and cold on the outside, burning up inside with secret passion.
+Quinn has never met a man like Perry.
+Stern and cold on the outside; burning inside with secret passion.
 Yearning for a mastery only Quinn can satisfy.
-But Perry is no outcast—he’s a respectable officer in His Majesty’s navy.
-Reluctant to test his love for a pirate, Quinn baulks at asking him to give up everything he holds dear.
+But Perry is a respectable officer in His Majesty’s navy.
+Quinn baulks at asking him to give up everything for a pirate.

 But when Quinn is captured, Perry is stunned.
 Everything he valued is hollow and meaningless without his master.
-He’ll risk all to get Quinn back, he refuses to abandon hope and plots a daring and dangerous rescue.
-But he can’t do it alone.
-He’ll need every scrap of ingenuity at his disposal to persuade the Black Wolf and the crew of the Audacious that his plan will work.
+He’ll risk all to get Quinn back, but he can’t do it alone.
+He has to persuade the Black Wolf and the crew of the Audacious that his daring rescue will work.